 Broken Base: The fans of the original book, in regards to the movie.
 Some enjoy the movie as well as the book, while others are not a fan of its admittedly extreme liberties with the source material.
 Some fans have found a compromise between the two, combining elements of the original book (such as the John Donne poem that serves as a focal point in the book) with the movie's designs in their fan-works.

-Counts as a Broken Base for Miyazaki/Ghibli fans in general.
-About half think of it as a brilliant piece of art just like every other movie Miyazaki made, while the other half sees it as a convoluted, messy and dramatically cryptic failure.
-Critical opinion is less divided (apart from Roger Ebert's panning of the movie), and Howl has a solid 86% approval rate at Rotten Tomatoes.
+Counts as this for Miyazaki/Ghibli fans in general.
+About half think of it as a brilliant piece of art just like every other movie Miyazaki made, while the other half sees it as a convoluted, messy, dramatically cryptic failure.
+Critical opinion is less divided (apart from Roger Ebert's disappointment with it), and Howl has a solid 87% "Fresh" approval at Rotten Tomatoes.
 Miyazaki himself considers it his favorite of his films.

 Hollywood Homely: Young Sophie.
 She seems to pretty much be the only one who considers herself homely.
 It's more of a self-esteem problem.
 It seems she turns old and ugly when she thinks of herself as ugly.

 Just Here for Godzilla: Predictably, Howl is the main attraction for the movie, especially in the more recent years.